Projects

 Harkless Drive Dike

-The Harkless Dike is located on the western edge of Lake Wawasee and helps to control the water level for lakeside residents.
-However, a rehabilitation project has become necessary in order to improve the integrity of the structure and reduce the likelihood of a breach in the future.
+The Harkless Drive Dike is located on the western edge of Lake Wawasee and helps to control the water level for lakeside residents.
+The Dike experienced a partial failure in January 2008 and was able to be temporarily repaired; it was apparent that a more permanent solution was required.
+A rehabilitation project became necessary to improve and maintain the integrity of the structure and reduce the likelihood of a future breach.

-The Dike experienced a partial failure in January 2008 and was able to be repaired, but it was apparent that a more permanent solution was required.
-Our organization is overseeing this rehabilitation project in order to improve the structure on a larger scale, ultimately making it more secure and effective.
-This project will not only benefit lakeside property owners, but everyone who enjoys spending time on beautiful Lake Wawasee.
+Our organization is overseeing this comprehensive rehabilitation project which will improve the structure on a long term scale, making it more secure and effective for years to come.
+This rehabilitation project not only benefits lakeside property owners, but everyone who enjoys spending time on beautiful Lake Wawasee.

 What is a Dike?